alkemics/pandagg/docs/source/index.rst

 The :doc:`user-guide` is the place to go to learn how to use the library and accomplish common tasks.
 The more in-depth :doc:`advanced-usage` guide is the place to go for deeply nested queries.

+An example based on publicly available IMDB data is documented in repository `examples/imdb` directory, with a jupyter notebook to showcase some of `pandagg` functionalities: `here it is <_external/imdb_exploration.html>`_.

 The :doc:`reference/pandagg` documentation provides API-level documentation.

 License
 -------